Anthony B. Unger: 1970s

 The following year, 1970, was also spent filming in Europe — Julius Caesar, with Charlton Heston as Mark Antony, Jason Robards as Brutus and another all-star cast, shot on location in England and Spain, as well as Tam-Lin, directed by Roddy McDowall, another feature filmed in England.

 In 1971, while living in Spain, Tony Unger along with his brother Stephen and two friends, co-founded, built, owned and operated Foster's Hollywood — Spain's first American-food / Hollywood-themed restaurants.
 He and his partners sold the restaurant chain in 1976.
 By 2009, Foster's Hollywood grew to become the 11th largest franchise restaurant chain in Europe with over 140 restaurants in Spain.
 From 1972 to 1976, while maintaining his position with Foster's Hollywood, Unger also served as co-managing director of Ernest W. Hahn Mercantil, the international arm of The Hahn Company, one of the world's largest developers of shopping centers.

-Continuing to work on European locations, he served as the executive producer on the critically-praised 1973 psychic thriller, Don't Look Now, based on the story by Daphne du Maurier and filmed primarily in Venice, with a small minority of scenes done in England.
+Continuing to work on European locations, he served as the executive producer on the critically praised 1973 psychic thriller, Don't Look Now, based on the story by Daphne du Maurier and filmed primarily in Venice, with a small minority of scenes done in England.
+In 2011, a poll for Time Out ranked it the best British film ever.

 Five years later, in 1978, Tony Unger worked as a co-producer on another World War II epic, Force 10 from Navarone, with his father, Oliver Unger, who produced the film primarily on Yugoslav locations, but also in Malta, England and the Channel Island of Jersey.
 In 1979, having bought the rights to Jimmy Dean's hit song, "Big Bad John", he and musician-screenwriter Gordon Whitey Mitchell, who turned the song's plot into a vehicle for Arnold Schwarzenegger, met with Schwarzenegger and his wife Maria Shriver at their home.
 Schwarzenegger happily agreed to play the title role, however, in the late 1970s, no studio executive had confidence in the bodybuilder's potential as a film star and the project went unrealized.